rjbultitude/freqi/README.md

 A javascript api for generating frequencies for use with the web audio API

-## Please note this is a work in progress and is, as yet, untested
+## Please note this is a work in progress.
+Though it functions, it is not published on NPM and doesn't describe the return values.
+I will endeavour to publish the first full release later in 2017

 ---